 "Your rap songs show you have mastered the important concepts in writing and using goals.
 Remember that it all begins with knowing your goal and defining it clearly.
 One way to do that is to make sure your goal is SMART: specific, measurable, achievable, realistic, and time-bound.
 Then it's important to assess the resources you have and the resources you need to begin the journey toward your goal.
 If you determine how you'll get those resources and a way to measure your success, you'll have an action plan - your own road map - to guide you to your goal."

 Date & Facilitator Name: [What went well?
 What would you do differently?
 Did you need more/less time for certain activities?]

-Flip chart 1: Road map A
+Flip Chart 1: Road Map 1

-Flip chart 2: Road Map B
+Flip Chart 2: Road Map 2